 What is Reverse Osmosis?

-Reverse Osmosis (also referred to as “RO”) is a process where you remove impurities from water by pushing it through a permeable membrane (reverse osmosis water filter).
 It is the opposite of osmosis, which is one of the most important processes in nature.
-In osmosis, water that is more pure naturally flows towards water that is less pure even it if has to pass through a membrane.
+In osmosis, water that is more pure naturally flows towards water that is less pure even if it has to pass through a membrane.
 Reverse osmosis uses pressure to force less pure water through a membrane that blocks impurities so that you end up with very pure water on the other side.

 Here is an informational resource that explains reverse osmosis in greater detail and the US Centers for Disease Control and Prevention (CDC) has prepared a fact sheet about the effectiveness of different water filtration systems for purifying water.